-Standardization activities encompass both sector-specific and cross-sectoral approaches.
-The focus comes from the participants - industry, government agencies, public interest organizations, and talented individuals - who understand what is needed, and the standards developers through which they work to meet those customer needs.
-Both sectoral and cross-sectoral approaches allow interested parties to address priority issues and develop working methods that fit the problems at hand, since no single path in standards development can satisfy all needs.
+Standardization activities encompass both sector-specific and crosssectoral approaches.
+The focus comes from the participants-industry, government agencies, public interest organizations, and talented individuals-and the standards developers through which they work to meet customer needs.
+Both sectoral and cross-sectoral approaches allow interested parties to address priority issues and develop working methods that fit the problems at hand since no single path in standards development can satisfy all needs.
 This allows efficient standards development and fosters innovation and competition.
-When cross-sectoral issues that require broad stakeholder collaboration arise, the infrastructure provided by the American National Standards Institute provides facilitation and mediation.
+When crosssectoral issues that require broad stakeholder collaboration arise, the infrastructure provided by the American National Standards Institute provides facilitation and mediation.

 In any area of standards development, marketplace diversity means that in many cases there is no simple prescription that can be applied to fit all needs.
 Communities of interest must develop their own plans; the purpose of this strategy is to provide guidance, coherence, and inspiration without constraining innovation, creativity or effectiveness.
-The U.S. Standards Strategy therefore consists of a set of strategic initiatives with broad applicability that will be applied according to their relevance and importance to particular sectors and other communities.
-Today's challenge is to bring these areas of expertise together to address issues that cut across sectors and communities, and to bring together diverse parties to develop not only standards but roadmaps for suites of standards.
+The United States Standards Strategy consists of a set of strategic initiatives with broad applicability that will be applied according to their relevance and importance to particular sectors and other communities.
+Today's challenge is to bring these areas of expertise together to address issues that cut across sectors and communities, and to bring together diverse parties to develop standards and roadmaps to address standardization needs.
 Stakeholders are encouraged to develop their own initiatives where needed, and this strategy suggests some that have widespread applicability.

-As new standards opportunities continue to arise, the challenge will be to preserve the strengths of the diverse United States approach while developing innovative ways in which standards developers, consortia, open source software projects, and other emerging communities of open collaboration, together with government, can collaborate most productively.
+As new standards opportunities continue to arise, the challenge will be to preserve the strengths of the United States' approach while developing innovative ways in which standards developers, consortia, and other emerging communities of open collaboration-together with government and industry-can collaborate most productively.